pedrooliboni/pedrooliboni.github.io/_pages/about.md

 ---
 Hello!
 I am an economics PhD student at UChicago.

-I use methods from price theory and macroeconomics to study economic growth, public economics, and existential risks.
+I study the macroeconomic causes and consequences of regulations.
+I use methods from price theory, macroeconomics, industrial organization, and public choice.

 Previously: predoc at the Global Priorities Institute, Master's at Bocconi University, Math & Philosophy at The College of Wooster.